gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Yes you are."
 Violet nudged her with her shoulder.
 "All those new kids to boss around?
-You're going to love it."
+You're going to love it.

-She was,
+And Bravo's going to be there."

+"Uh huh,"
+Sindy said,
+bumping Violet's shoulder with her own.
+She *was* looking forward to it,
 Sindy realized.
 Captain Leung was still trying to figure out how many other arks were still out there